Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/legion-shuffle/blood-of-sargeras-shuffle.md

 When doing this farms, be aware of the following:

 * Earn Revered with The Wardens with one toon.
 Create a Heirloom shoulders.
 Equip the Boon.
 Mail off to your alts!
-* As a multiboxers, this is one of my niche farms I use to create a lot of Legion R43 crafts and Dreamleaf purchases for no effort.
+* As a multiboxer, this is one of my niche farms I use to create a lot of Legion R43 crafts and Dreamleaf purchases for no effort.
-* 3
+* Earn the R3 when Crafting to save yourself mats for Tailoring, Blacksmithing, Leatherworking etc

 ## Reference Links
 [BregVid's - Easy way to get Blood of Sargeras](https://youtu.be/kv5aUBps8v8)